alinamelis/energy/README.md

 ### code.ipynb
 Jupyter notebook with code and comments

-### rf_drafts.pdf
-Export from Jupyter notebook with code and comments.
-Illustrates the attempts (and failure) to model with Random Forest.
-Not required for the study, purely illustration.
+Last section "Appendix.
+ATTEMPT TO PREDICT WITH RANDOM FOREST" is not required for the study, purely illustration and perhaps a starting point for future improvements.

 ## These are the questions that's I'd like to answer: